Examples#

 #include "umf/providers/provider_os_memory.h"

-Get a pointer to the OS memory provider operations struct and a copy of default parameters:
+Get a pointer to the OS memory provider operations struct:

 umf_memory_provider_ops_t *provider_ops = umfOsMemoryProviderOps();